When It Comes To Romantic Attraction, Real Life Beats Questionnaires

 "It predicted 0 percent [of the matches.]
 Some of the models we ran got a negative percentage, which means you're better off just guessing," Joel says.
 "I was really surprised.
 I thought we would be able to predict at least some portion of the variance — like extroverts or liberals like each other."

-The result's a little unnerving to scientists, too.
+The result is a little unnerving to scientists, too.

 "They're saying [real attraction] is something over and beyond what we know about what makes someone attractive," says Robin Edelstein, a psychologist at the University of Michigan who studies relationships and was not involved in the work.
 If the results suggest that attributes psychologists would think attract certain people are effectively useless when it comes to making matches, then what is actually going on when two people are drawn to one another?